-20. Accordingly, the Report recommended that "[t]he Tribunal, with the assistance as needed of the Office of Legal Affairs, should set forth clearly the role, scope and reporting relationships of the Registrar, within the definitions established by the statute, so that the independence of the Chambers and the Office of the Prosecutor are fully recognized and the service function of the Registry is emphasized and guided".

-&lt;sup>22 Meeting of the Committee of the Whole, p.
-241, para.
-105.
+- 20. Accordingly, the Report recommended that "[t]he Tribunal, with the assistance as needed of the Office of Legal Affairs, should set forth clearly the role, scope and reporting relationships of the Registrar, within the definitions established by the statute, so that the independence of the Chambers and the Office of the Prosecutor are fully recognized and the service function of the Registry is emphasized and guided".29 - 21.
+Another reason for the separation of administrative functions between the OTP and the rest of the Court is the argument that since the ICC Registrar is elected by the judges, rather than being appointed by the Secretary-General as in the ICTY/R, it would be inappropriate for the Registrar to also provide administrative services to the OTP.30 It has also been suggested that a shared administration could interfere with the impartiality of the Court.31 - 22.
+The fact that decision to vest the Prosecutor with financial and administrative autonomy was one in relation to which States were very quick to reach agreement is testimony not only to the importance of the principle, but also of its uncontroversial nature: indeed, in most, if not all jurisdictions, the prosecuting agency is financially and administratively autonomous, and accordingly does not depend on any other

-&lt;sup>23 Article 17 ICTY Statute, Article 16 ICTR Statute.
+23 Article 17 ICTY Statute, Article 16 ICTR Statute

-&lt;sup>24 See Report of the Preparatory Committee on the Establishment of an International Criminal Court, Volume II (Proposals), UN GAOR, 51st session, Supp.
+24 See Report of the Preparatory Committee on the Establishment of an International Criminal Court, Volume II (Proposals), UN GAOR, 51st session, Supp.
 No. 22, UN Doc.
-A/51/22(VOL.II)(SUPP) (1996), 13 September 1996, p.37 .
+A/51/22(VOL.II)(SUPP) (1996), 13 September 1996, p.37.
 See similarly Report of the Preparatory Committee on the Establishment of an International Criminal Court, Addendum, Part One, Draft Statute for the International Criminal Court, UN Doc.
 A/CONF.183/2/Add.1, 14 April 1998, p.67.

-&lt;sup>25 Morten Bergsmo/Frederik Harhoff, 'Article 42', in Triffterer, ed., Commentary on the Rome Statute of the International Criminal Court (1999), 631.
+25 Morten Bergsmo/Frederik Harhoff, 'Article 42', in Triffterer, ed., Commentary on the Rome Statute of the International Criminal Court (1999), 631;

-&lt;sup>26 Report of the Secretary-General on the Activities of the Office of Internal Oversight Services ('Paschke Report'), A/51/789 (1997), 2; John Jones, 'The Office of the Prosecutor', in Cassese, Gaeta, Jones, eds., The Rome Statute of the International Criminal Court: A Commentary (2002), 273.
+26 Report of the Secretary-General on the Activities of the Office of Internal Oversight Services ('Paschke Report'), A/51/789 (1997), 2; John Jones, 'The Office of the Prosecutor', in Cassese, Gaeta, Jones, eds., The Rome Statute of the International Criminal Court: A Commentary (2002), 273

-&lt;sup>27 Paschke Report, ¶4, ¶8.
+27 Paschke Report, ¶4, ¶8